yoshid8s/Information-Sender-Profile/README.md

 1. RTB advertising transactions between trusted players are made possible by Originator Profile, which naturally weeds out malicious players
 1. Consumer’s information literacy will be higher thanks to Originator Profile’s information

-# JTI standard , a proposal from Journalist side ( RSF ) - Information Sender Profile for media outlets
+# JTI standard , a proposal from Journalist side ( RSF ) - Originagor Profile for media outlets

 [RSF ( Reporters Without Borders )](https://rsf.org/) has conducted [Journalism Trust Initiative ( JTI ) project](https://jti-rsf.org/en/) since 2018.
 The objective of JTI is to foster qualitative media by rewarding reliable sources.